Archdiocese of Ljubljana

-The Roman Catholic Metropolitan Archdiocese of Ljubljana (Nadškofija Ljubljana, Archidioecesis Labacensis) is an ecclesiastical territory or diocese of the Roman Catholic Church in Slovenia.
+The Metropolitan Archdiocese of Ljubljana (Nadškofija Ljubljana, Archidioecesis Labacensis) is a Latin ecclesiastical territory or diocese of the Catholic Church in Slovenia.

 Archdiocese

 The archdiocese's motherchurch and thus seat of its archbishop is the Saint Nicholas Cathedral, Ljubljana; it also contains minor basilicas in Brezje and Stična.
 Since November 2014, the Archbishop of Ljubljana, and thus Primate of Slovenia, has been Stanislav Zore.
 He was appointed by Pope Francis on 4 October 2014 and succeeded Anton Stres.
 Anton Stres, who was appointed Archbishop of Ljubljana by Pope Benedict XVI on 28 November 2009, resigned in July 2013 due to his involvement in the financial fiasco of the Archdiocese of Maribor.